 Alma Performing Arts Center

 Brings live art to the Alma area by booking top name artists and performances.
-The center is available to organizations by reservations; call (479) 632-2120 or visit the Website at www.almapas.org.
+The center is available to organizations by reservation.
+(479) 632-2120; www.almapas.org.

 Eagle Crest Golf Course

 Eagle Crest is an 18-hole, daily fee course with an excellent driving range.
-It is listed on The Natural State Golf Trail, which highlights the finest 12 courses in Arkansas.
-Loctated at 3926 Golf Course Dr.; call (479) 632-8857.
+It is a member of The Natural State Golf Trail, which highlights the finest 12 courses in Arkansas.
+3926 Golf Course Dr.; (479) 632-8857.

 Locally grown fruits and vegetables, handmade crafts and more.
 Located in downtown Alma.
-Open Saturday 7 a.m. - 1 p.m., May-October.
+Open Sat.
+7 a.m.-1 p.m., May-October

 Features a new Popeye statue, water display, three gazebos and beautiful walkways among the flowers and shrubs.
 Located in downtown Alma.